Written by Kara Fleck, Simple Kids editor and Rockin’ Granola mama.

 - Remove the soda, juice, or other non-healthy options that might be tempting (to them and to you).

 - Take a few moments and get into the habit of filling up water bottles the evening before so they are ready to go the next morning.

 - A friendly note on the fridge might serve as a helpful visual reminder to your kids to drink their water.

 - Spoken reminders work as well, but be careful not to nag.

-- I love this DIY Infused Water Station that Mariah set up at Playful Learning.
+- I love thisthat Mariah set up at Playful Learning.

 - Keep it accessible: playing outside?
 Set up a water station outdoors.
 Spending time indoors?
 Set up a water station on the kitchen counter or table.
 Keep the water bottles filled and within easy reach in the fridge.
 Serving a snack?
 Give them water to drink with it.
 Make it easy for them to choose to take a drink of water.